a new interpretation of Chinese history.

 Fake ‘Ancient’ Chinese history turns into a propaganda vehicle for China!

 Following in the steps of Issac Newton and NASA research of earth-moon mechanics by late astrophysicist Robert Newton the mathematicians of Moscow University Dr Fomenko and Dr Nosovsky had a close look at allegedly ancient and irrefutable China and found no less that:

-The history of China up until the XV century A.D. is, in fact, a copy of alleged histories of Rome and Byzantium.
+The history of China up until the XV century A.D. is, in fact, a copy of the alleged histories of Rome and Byzantium.